nedap/archie/README.md

     - ... probably more
 - ADLPArser.withConstrainsImposer has been removed.
 You can still do new ADLPArser(new RMConstraintsImposer()) if you want, or use it manually.

+This README is out of date for this branch, but will be updated soon.
+It is up to date for the production version.

 ## dependency

 In gradle, include this dependency in your build.gradle: